Colmmm/notes2flash/docs/README.md

    ```
    pip install --target addon/libs -r requirements.txt
    ```

    Alternatively, you can use Docker by running:
    ```
    docker-compose up
    ```
+  Once the process is complete, you can find the generated addon in the `output/notes2flash.ankiaddon` directory.
+  Open Anki and navigate to `Tools -> Add-ons -> Install from file`.
+  Select the `notes2flash.ankiaddon` file from the output directory to install the addon.

 ## Setting Up OpenRouter.ai Account